SnowyJaguar1034/ModMail-Help/README.md

 - [ ] Check wording of YAGPDB code matches Carl bot tags
 - [ ] Create a list of commands
 - [ ] Add check so only the trigger author can add or remove fields
+- [ ] Check if any repsonses could benefit from a image